China's foreign ministry says Peng Shuai case should not be politicized – KION546

 The call, which reportedly lasted 30 minutes, appeared to be Peng’s first known direct contact with officials outside of China since making the allegations.

+Amnesty International said the IOC was “entering dangerous waters” with the video call.

+“They should be extremely careful not to participate in any whitewash of a possible violation of human rights,” Amnesty’s China researcher Alkan Akad said.

-However, the WTA renewed its call for an investigation following the call.
+The WTA also renewed its demand for an investigation following the call.

 “It was good to see Peng Shuai in recent videos, but they don’t alleviate or address the WTA’s concern about her well-being and ability to communicate without censorship or coercion,” the spokesperson told CNN in a statement.